denolfe/dotfiles/README.md

 [![Powered by zgen][zshield]][zlink]

-> Personal dotfiles for Zsh, Git, Node, and more to allow bootstrapping a new system.
+> Personal dotfiles configuration for Zsh, Git, Hammerspoon, and more to allow bootstrapping a new system.

 ![Image](preview.png)